-- 4. MMC will expand programming and training related to harm reduction approaches to substance abuse. - Marshall implemented two Rapid Process Improvement Workshops in 2017, the first focused on the identification of high risk opioid patients and creating a standard process to identify and document patients in the Emergency Department.
-The process also improved the information flow for new patient, reducing time and confusion for both patients and staff related to new patient paperwork.
-The second workshop focused on safe treatment for chronic pain patients in the outpatient setting - establishing a standard process for prescribing and refilling controlled substances in the primary care clinics. - ACCEL hosted a Continuing Education event for area health care providers at the September 2017 Provider meeting, featuring Dr. Robert Price on the topic of "Bipolar Disorder: Challenges in Assessment and Management."
-This presentation addressed behavioral health and substance abuse issues. - As part of the ED Bridge Medication Assisted Treatment program, Marshall has four physicians who have completed an eight-hour training to qualify for a waiver to prescribe and dispense buprenorphine.
-Three more are interested in becoming waiver trained. - Marshall participates in the ACCEL Provider Capacity Workgroup Meetings, which includes discussion of substance abuse/ community and agency planning and collaboration and the El Dorado Community Health Center's "C3 Clinic" (Complex Care Clinic for patients needing Medication Assisted Treatment of Substance Abuse Disorder).
+- 4. MMC will expand programming and training related to harm reduction approaches to substance abuse.

+- Marshall implemented two Rapid Process Improvement Workshops in 2017, the first focused on the identification of high risk opioid patients and creating a standard process to identify and document patients in the Emergency Department.
+The process also improved the information flow for new patients, reducing time and confusion for both patients and staff related to new patient paperwork.
+The second workshop focused on safe treatment for chronic pain patients in the outpatient setting - establishing a standard process for prescribing and refilling controlled substances in the primary care clinics.

+- ACCEL hosted a Continuing Education event for area health care providers at the September 2017 Provider meeting, featuring Dr. Robert Price on the topic of "Bipolar Disorder: Challenges in Assessment and Management."
+This presentation addressed behavioral health and substance abuse issues.

+- As part of the ED Bridge Medication Assisted

+Treatment program, 12 Marshall physicians

+have completed an eight-hour training to

+qualify for a waiver to prescribe and dispense

+buprenorphine.
+This is an increase of eight

+physicians from 2017.

+- Marshall participates in the ACCEL Provider

+Capacity Workgroup Meetings, which includes

+discussion of substance abuse/community

+and agency planning and collaboration and

+the El Dorado Community Health Center's

+"C3 Clinic" (Complex Care Clinic for patients

+needing Medication Assisted Treatment of

+Substance Abuse Disorder).

-- Through ACCEL, area health care providers may avail of education through a partnership with UC Davis' Project Extension for Community Healthcare Outcomes (ECHO).
-Through a webinar format, Project ECHO provides an educational series on pain management, including Responsible Opioid Prescribing, Pain and Mental Health, and more.
-The programs are open to all health care providers in the area. - 5.
-MMC will partner with other entities to promote community education programs for substance abuse prevention and treatment. - The Marshall Foundation for Community Health granted \$32,000 to local organizations seeking to make a difference in battling opioid dependency:
+- Through ACCEL, area health care providers may avail of education through a partnership with UC Davis' Project Echo.
+Through a webinar format, Project ECHO provides an educational series on pain management, including Responsible Opioid Prescribing,

+Pain and Mental Health, and more.
+The programs are open to all health care providers in the area.

+- In 2018, Marshall offered X waiver training in our Cameron Park campus for 12 physicians and advanced practice providers.
+This resulted in the selection of physician champions in the pediatrics and obstetrics medical specialties. - In October 2018, Loni Jay, MD, held a twohour provider training on management of opioid use disorder and an introduction to the CARES model. - 5.
+MMC will partner with other entities to promote community education programs for substance abuse prevention and treatment. - In 2017, the Marshall Foundation for Community Health granted \$32,000 to local organizations seeking to make a difference in battling opioid dependency: